dimajix/flowman/docs/spec/relation/local.md

 * The directory specified in `location` will be truncated or individual partitions will be dropped during `clean` phase
 * The directory specified in `location` tables will be removed during `destroy` phase

+## Automatic Migrations
+The `local` relation does not support any automatic migration like adding/removing columns.

 ## Supported File Format

+The `local` relation only supports a very limited set of file formats (currently only `CSV` files)

 ### CSV

 ## Partitioning

+The `local` relation also supports partitioning by storing different partitions in separate files or subdirectories.
+You need to explicitly specify a *partition pattern* via the `pattern` field.